 The Adult Sunflower

 Once the plant begins to bloom, it has reached its adult stage.
 The bright yellow top of the common sunflower is not a flower, but a head.
 It is made up of many flowers tightly packed together.
 Depending on the species and cultivar, the plant may develop one flower head, or multiple stems and flower heads.

 The flowers that make up the head are divided into two groups.
 The outer flowers are called ray florets, while the inner flowers of the circular center are known as disc (disk) florets.
 These disc florets will mature into what we commonly call the sunflower seed.
 This part, however, is the fruit and the true seed is found inside.

-At this adult stage, the blooming sunflower does not follow the sun's path.
+At this adult stage, the blooming sunflower does not follow the sun's path if it's a heliotropic type.
 The stem will have stiffened and the majority of sunflowers will face east, each day awaiting the sunrise.
 Once the seeds fully develop, they must be harvested or protected with netting before the birds swoop in to remove and eat all the seeds.